-The front-page schematic demonstrates the LT4423 in an application with USB PD (Power Delivery) 3.0 and a backup lithium-ion battery cell.
-The input voltage from the USB 3.0 connector can range from 5V to 20V, all easily handled by the LT4423.
-On the other hand, the single lithium-ion cell can be down at 3V to 3.6V, which is easily handled by the LT4423.
-The application has a logic control signal on SHDN for the primary power path.
-When this signal switches low, the primary power path from the USB is disabled, and the backup battery takes over the delivery of power to the load.
+The front-page schematic demonstrates the LT4422 in an application with USB PD (Power Delivery) 3.0 along with a backup Lithium-Ion battery cell.
+The input voltage from the USB 3.0 connector can range from 5V to 20V, all easily handled by the LT4422.
+On the other hand, the single lithium-ion cell can be at 3V to 3.6V, which is also easily handled by the LT4422.
 The common output automatically biases to the higher of the two input voltages.

 The configuration of STATUS in this application allows the LED to indicate that the USB power path is active, ensuring that the higher power consumption associated with the LED occurs when the USB power source is present.
-Even if the USB power source is disconnected without a SHDN control signal coming first, the application seamlessly switches to the backup power source.
+Even if the USB power source is disconnected without a \overline{SHDN} control signal coming first, the application seamlessly switches to the backup power source.
 Note that the LED and STATUS functions are optional and easily removed for simplicity by leaving STATUS open.

-The LT4423 SHDN rising threshold is 1.6V (maximum).
+The LT4422 SHDN rising threshold is 1.6V (maximum).
 To obtain the fastest turn-on response time, it is recommended that SHDN swing to at least the minimum device operating voltage of 1.9V for strong overdrive of the SHDN threshold.
 To obtain the fastest turn-off of the power path, pulling SHDN well below the minimum 1V threshold (or close to GND) is also recommended.
 SHDN should never be left open.
 If logical on/off control is not required, automatic turn-on is achieved by connecting SHDN to IN.